Ty Cobb’s Least Expensive Pre-War Cards

-Unlike his regular, half-portrait Barker Game card with his name on it that can run $300-$400, this one can often be had for half of that price.
+Unlike his regular, half-portrait Barker Game card with his name on it, this one can often be had starting around $100-$150 in low-grade condition.
 Another perk to collecting game cards is that they are usually in great condition because of the rounded corners that were specifically cut that way and for the fact that many of the games went untouched or were little used.

 Follow Pre-War Cards on Twitter and also be sure to like our page on Facebook.